 Now let’s get into the good stuff: using vitamin C for skin health.

-Like we said before, Vitamin C is an active antioxidant and so its job is to find and bind with free-radical compounds to neutralize them.
+Like we said before, vitamin C is an active antioxidant.
+Its job is to bind with free radical compounds to neutralize them.
 This makes it the perfect ingredient to protect skin from the daily stress of our modern environment.
-For instance, when skin is exposed to the sun, free-radicals are produced by that trigger inflammation which can lead to premature aging and unwanted pigmentation like sun spots.
-With Vitamin C, those free-radicals are neutralized and your skin stays in a safe and happy state.
+When skin is exposed to the sun, free radicals are produced that trigger inflammation², which can lead to premature aging and unwanted pigmentation, like sunspots.
+When used alongside sunscreen, vitamin C neutralizes those free radicals³ and keeps your skin in a safe and happy state.

 Vitamin C is also a powerful player in the game of collagen production4.
 Studies have shown that it is a primary factor in stabilizing and creating collagen molecules, making it among the most effective anti-aging ingredients.
 In short, Vitamin C can help encourage the growth and production of collagen and help new collagen be better and stronger.
 Since collagen plays an important role in skin’s elasticity, having a greater amount of quality collagen can go a long way in helping your skin retain a smooth, supple quality.